rootofminus1atu/the-bot-v6/README.md

 You will need:
 - Rust
-- Some PostgreSQL database (e.g., Supabase)
+- Some PostgreSQL database (Supabase, Neon, local postgres db, etc.)
 - A Discord account

 Installation steps: